Whether it’s a classic thin Italian or an American deep pan, Leeds has some incredible pizzas for you to sink your teeth

 Grumpy’s is a family-run eatery in the stripped-back setting of Sunny Bank Mills, and their pizza has made it a firm favourite in Farsley.
 Sisters Cassie and Alex Rogerson have absolutely nailed their 11-inch Roman-style pizzas which are made in a wood-fired oven.

 All of their pizzas are named after people – you can try one of their eight regulars, like the Simon, with its combo of ‘nduja sausage and wood-fired chicken.
 But they also have a selection of adventurous specials.
 The Kathy comes topped with smoked speck ham, field mushrooms and a free-range egg.
 Grumpy’s is great for vegans too and you can make your own by going for the Greta DIY pizza, where you get to choose what goes on top.

 Grumpy’s, 2 Old Combing, Paradise Street, Farsley, Leeds, West Yorkshire, LS28 5UJ.
 You can eat in or collect.

 Pizza Loco have been staples of the Yorkshire street food scene for years, but now you can also try their wares in an industrial-chic venue in the centre of Oakwood.
-The secret to the success is their special recipe dough which they use to make classic Neapolitan pizzas in a wood-fried oven.
+The secret to the success is their special recipe dough which they use to make classic Neapolitan pizzas in a wood-fired oven.